Family Stories

 St Remigius Church, Hethersett, Norfolk

 David Minns (bap.
-5 Sep 1755 in Hethersett, Norfolk), son of John Minns and his wife Elizabeth, married Hannah Marsh (bap.
+5 Sep 1755 in Hethersett, Norfolk), son of John Minns and Elizabeth Gardiner, married Hannah Marsh (bap.
 18 Feb 1759, in Hellesdon, Norfolk), daughter of Robert Marsh and Hannah Piggin, on 20 Feb 1775, in the parish of Newington St Mary - or Newington-Butts, 'in the the hundred of Brixton and of the county of Surrey, 1¾ mile (S.) from London'.

 1. Robert Marsh Minns bap.
 19 Nov 1776 in Hethersett

-David Minns died in 1835 and was buried at St Martin at Oak, Norwich.
+David Minns was buried on 13 Sep 1835 at St Martin at Oak, Norwich.

-There is a Hannah Minns of the right vintage lodging in the household of James and Elizabeth Morrison, in Cross Lane, St George Colegate, Norfolk, in 1841.
-And a death of Hannah Minns (86) in Norwich in 1843.
+In 1841, Hannah Minns (83) was lodging in the household of James and Elizabeth Morrison, in Cross Lane, St George Colegate, Norfolk.

 William Harman Howes and Violet Rose Matilda Cheer